top of page

 3 min read

-Facilitation Excellence
+Facilitation excellence

 Introduction What does it mean to be excellent at facilitation?
 Unlike a static skill or single competence, facilitation excellence is dynamic - like a kaleidoscope pattern.
 The core dimensions of the role recombine into a unique form for each event, group and purpose.
 This means excellence is both context-specific and pattern-based.
 Photo by Malcolm Lightbody on Unsplash Purpose is the compass: results are the lodestar Purpose and goal-level results are at the hear